 Environmental Health has a legal duty to investigate cases of confirmed or suspected food poisoning.

 Each case may be different.
 All or some of these symptoms may be present.

-However, it is not uncommon for people to suffer bouts of sickness and diarrhoea which are NOT food related, these may be from a viral infection and are spread by many different routes, and the illness itself usually only lasts a short period of time (24-48 hours) compared with a bacterial infection which generally lasts longer.
+However, it is not uncommon for people to suffer bouts of sickness and diarrhoea which are NOT food-related.
+These may be due to a viral infection, are spread by many different routes and the illness itself usually only lasts a short period of time (24-48 hours) compared with a bacterial infection which generally lasts longer.

-People who suffer the above symptoms often relate the cause to the last meal consumed, especially if that meal was from a takeway or restaurant.
+People who suffer the above symptoms often relate the cause to the last meal they ate, especially if that meal was from a takeway or restaurant.
 In reality once you have ingested food poisioning bacteria they can take a long time to grow in your intestines before making you ill.
-The period of time is known as the INCUBATION PERIOD and is generally between 12-24 hours (on occasions this can be a longer or a shorter time), and therefore our investigations take us to question what foods have been consumed 2 - 3 days earlier.
+The period of time is known as the INCUBATION PERIOD and is generally 12 to 24 hours (but can be a longer or a shorter time), and therefore our investigations need to consider what people have eaten up to three days before the illness.

 Advice can also be sought from the Health Protection Team in the Environmental Health Department who will ask questions about the illness, including dates and times of the onset of symptoms, your recent food history, your occupation and details of other members of the household.